openzipkin/zipkin-reporter-java/README.md

 </dependency>
 ```

-With this in place, you can use the built-in properties
-`zipkin-reporter.version` and `zipkin.version` to override dependency
+With this in place, you can use the property `zipkin-reporter.version` to override dependency
 versions coherently.
 This is most commonly to test a new feature or fix.

 Note: If you override a version, always double check that your version